 In one session, Molly and her counselor were working through the empty chair technique, in which Molly engaged in a role-played conversation with her father.
 During the conversation, Molly shared with her dad that she had learned about the principle of grace.
-To her, grace meant you can be a good person and still make mistakes sometimes, but your mistakes don’t make you a bad person.
+To her, grace meant you can be a good person and still make mistakes sometimes; that your mistakes don’t make you a bad person.

 “In that moment, I was able to forgive him for some of the things that he wasn’t here for and wasn’t going to be here for,” Molly said.
 “I was also able to forgive myself for not being perfect all the time.”